FundamentalMedia/redis-cluster/README.md

 If the cluster configuration of a redis node is lost in some way, it will come back with a different ID, which upsets the balance in the cluster (and probably in the Force).
 To prevent this, the setup uses a combination of Kubernetes StatefulSets and PersistentVolumeClaims to make sure the state of the cluster is maintained after rescheduling or failures.

+## Before you begin

+This guide assumes you are setup to manage a [GKE cluster via kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/managing-clusters).

 ## Cleaning existing setup

 If you have a failing exisitng redis cluster then you first need to remove it, ensuring that you delete: